River Hill Farm

 River Hill Farm is a historic slave plantation located in Clarksville in Howard County, Maryland, United States.

 River Hill Farm resided on a land tract patented as "Four Brothers Portion".
 The house was built in the 18th century out of field stone with stucco covering.
 Outbuilding included a slave quarters.
 The 500 acre property was the home of Major Henry Owings of Owingsville.

 In 1972, Rouse used the River Hill farm as a game preserve while other sections were being developed.
 Howard Research and Development placed the Game Manager lived in the historic house.
 In 1974 The property was proposed for use as a landfill, but Alpha Ridge Landfill was selected.
 The house was not preserved or submitted for the historic registry by the Rouse Company.
-It was demolished for the development of Pointers Run.
+It was demolished for the development of Pheasants Ridge.